 One of which is leaders are not just born — they can be built.
 And that building the capacity of organizations means building the capacity of their individuals.

 As an advisor, consultant and strategist, she harnesses opportunities for change to create more inclusive and equitable workspaces.
 Where others see challenges, Ericka sees solutions.

 Collective liberation, anti-oppression, and strengthening diversity, equity, and inclusion in the workplace are at the heart of everything Ericka stands for.

 After working with more than10,000individuals to help them become more equitable leaders for their teams and organizations, she identified a huge gap.
-These workspaces weren’t changing so that could thrive.
+These workspaces weren’t changing so that they could thrive.

-And, as a passionate researcher and self-proclaimed information curator at heart, she also realized data on thriving in the workplace as a Black woman was scant, at best.
+And as a passionate researcher and self-proclaimed information curator at heart, she also realized data on thriving in the workplace as a Black woman was scant, at best.
 She knew in order to create meaningful change in this arena, she would have to generate that data herself.

 In her own words,

 “While I have seen many workplaces trying to figure out how to become more diverse, more inclusive, and more equitable, they haven’t given much thought to how to help people thrive.
 Yet, I’ve watched as more organizations have started using the term ”thriving” without an understanding of what it truly means, how it differs from DEI, and no plan for how to create an environment conducive to thriving for anyone, especially for Black, Indigenous, and people of color.